tes/data-recruitment/README.md

 tests, documentation, and any modularity or extensibility that you would develop for a real project, as well as follow any coding standards or best practices and styles or formatting that you would submit in a production pull request.

-## Constraints
-While we will not be deploying this to any cloud provider, it should be written to be deployed as an AWS Lambda/GCP Cloud Function.